matiwinnetou/play-hysterix/README.md

 - 0.2.2 - concurrency bug fix in controller
 - 0.2.3 - initial support for circuit breaker + bug fixes
-- 0.2.4 - replaced synchronized with ReentrantLock and simplified request cache next (snapshot) - time windowed and global statistics for requests
+- 0.2.4 - replaced synchronized with ReentrantLock and simplified request cache
+- 0.2.5 - time windowed and global statistics for requests
+- 0.2.6 - typo fix in a method name

 ## TODO
 - graphite reporter